-The core of members is formed by associate professors in the areas of security, networking and computational sciences.
+The research group on Quantum Information and Computation, at the Universidad Politécnica de Madrid (UPM), comes from a different background.
+The core of members is formed by associate professors from the UPM, skilled in the areas of applied mathematics, networking and computational sciences, among others.

 A. Ciurana, V. Martin, J. Martinez-Mateo, B. Schrenk, M. Peev, A. Poppe (2015), Entanglement Distribution in Optical Networks, IEEE Journal of Selected Topics in Quantum Electronics, vol. 21, no. 3 (arXiv:1409.5965 [quant-ph], PDF , BibTEX , DOI).

 J. Martinez-Mateo, C. Pacher, M. Peev, A. Ciurana, V. Martin (2015), Demystifying the Information Reconciliation Protocol Cascade, Quantum Information & Computation, vol. 15, no. 5&6, pp. 453-477 (arXiv:1407.3257 [quant-ph], PDF , BibTEX ).

 A list of low-density parity-check codes and matrices particularly optimized for different coding rates and communication channels.